 It doesn’t matter where you live in New York City—a solid, old-school prewar or a brand-new modern building—you may still have to deal with the problem of mold.

-Meanwhile, Jeffrey Gross, a water damage and mold remediator at Maxon's Restorations, a Manhattan restoration company, reports that his company deals with newer buildings with mold problems more than older ones.
+Jeffrey Gross, a water damage and mold remediator at Maxon's Restorations, a Manhattan restoration company, reports that his company deals with newer buildings with mold problems more than older ones.

-The reason: "Newer buildings don't breathe as much, and if there is some kind of leak or water damage, mold can grow."
-Older buildings have fewer materials that mold can grow on, whereas engineered flooring, sheetrock, and processed materials are "junk food for mold," he says.
+"We respond to plenty of leaks and occurrences in old and new buildings," he says, "but I think we do more mold remediation in newer buildings.
+Newer buildings don't breathe as much, and if there is some kind of leak or water damage, mold can grow."
+Older buildings tend to have fewer materials that mold can grow on, whereas engineered flooring, sheetrock, and processed materials are "junk food for mold," he says.

 1) Leaks from another apartment

 Broken pipes and water overflows can soak your ceiling and walls from above, or seep into your floors and walls from the side.
 The most common offender: Plastic water supply lines to sinks and toilets, which newer buildings tend to use more.
 (Tip: Copper, which older buildings tend to use, almost never leaks, Gross says.
 Galvanized steel is another sturdy material in this regard.)

 Treatment: If, for example, your upstairs neighbor's toilet or shower overflows into one room of your apartment, your ceiling and walls would be affected.
 Professional water remediation—which involves drying out the area behind the wall to prevent mold—costs about $1,200-$4,000.
 That process takes about three to 10 days and includes sucking up the standing water, making holes in the wall to ventilate the wall cavities, and may involve pulling down a light fixture to get air into the ceiling, cleaning and treating all surfaces with an antimicrobial agent, and setting up drying equipment.